 What’s even better, is that we visited multiple beaches without a car!
 That’s right!
 You can go to one beach, and from there travel to the next beach on foot.

-How you ask?
+How do you ask?
 Take the Cami de Cavalls.

 About Camí de Cavalls

 Some of the most beautiful beaches in Menorca – Cala Turqueta, Cala Macarelleta, Cala Macarella, and Cala Galdana – form part of Stage 13 of Camí de Cavalls.
-This stage is 6.4 kms long in total, and takes roughly 2.5 hours to complete.
-Of course, you could chose to only do a part of it.
+This stage is 6.4 km long in total and takes roughly 2.5 hours to complete.
+Of course, you could choose to only do a part of it.

 A word of advice – if plan to beach hop in Menorca, wear a pair of good shoes.
 Camí de Cavalls is a hike and not a paved path.
 Also, carry lots of water, food, and sunscreen.